2023 Best Value Sociology Bachelor's Degree Schools in Minnesota

 Top 10 Best Sociology Bachelor's Degree Schools

 Our 2023 rankings named Minnesota State University - Mankato the best value school in Minnesota for sociology students working on their bachelor’s degree.
-Located in the city of Mankato, Minnesota State Mankato is a public school with a fairly large student population.
+Located in the city of Mankato, Minnesota State Mankato is a public college with a fairly large student population.

 Read full report on Sociology at Minnesota State University - Mankato